defi-wonderland/handbook/sites/aztec/docs/block-production/sequencing.md

 ### Handling L1-L2 messages

 This consists of consuming the pending L1->L2 messages up to this block's start and inserting the L2->L1 messages into the outbox.
-The later can only be consumed after the epoch is confirmed.
+The latter can only be consumed after the epoch is confirmed.

 ## Catching-up with the latest block